-This chapter describes the native database interfaces.
-For each supported interface, it then explains how to prepare to use the database and define any unique database interface parameters so that you can access your data.
+About this chapter This chapter describes native database interfaces.
+The following chapte explain how to prepare to use the database and define any unique database interface parameters so that you can access your data.

+Contents Торіс Page

+About native database interfaces 51

+Components of a database interface connection 52

+Using a native database interface 53